Reinhold

-Reinhold is a German, male given name, originally composed of two elements.
-The first is from regin, meaning "the (German)Gods" or as an emphatic prefix (very) and wald meaning "powerful".
-The second element having been reinterpreted as hold meaning "loyal" in the 16th century.
+Reinhold is a German, male given name, originally composed of two elements: *raginą ("decision, advice, counsel") and *waldaz ("ruler")—the second element having been reinterpreted as hold meaning "loyal" in the 16th century.

 This name was popularised by the ancient German hero figure known as Reinhold von Meilan from The Dietrich Saga.
 As well as Reinhold von Montalban (The Four Sons of Aymon), who ultimately also became Saint Reinhold von Köln.

 The -h- is recorded in the Dietrich von Bern legendary figure Reinholt van Meilan who was the only one spared the slaughter at Erminrich's castle due to his loyalty to Dietrich.
 Hence with the addition of the -h- the etymology is interpreted as the emphatic prefix regn- with hold, apparently meaning "solemnly loyal".

 This name was brought to the British Isles by Viking conquerors, in the form of the Old Norse Rögnvaldr.
 In the 11th century, the Normans further established this name as Reinald and Reynaud.
 There are other spelling variations of this name, but all have the same etymological Germanic origin.

 Cognate to English Reynold, Ronald, French Renault, Italian Rinaldo, Scandinavian Ragnvald, and Spanish Reynaldo.